yochaigal/cairn/wip/2e/setting-seeds.md

   - Some paths may be parts of a chain and tied to a particular terrain (mountain passes, rivers, etc.).
 - Decide whether each path represents a road, a trail, or a wilderness route and add them to the map.
   - Roll on the [Path Types](#path-types) tables and note the results.
-  - Each path should have a visible Landmark somewhere along the way.
+  - Each path should have a visible Landmark somewhere along the way, represented by a triangle somewhere along the path.
+Landmarks do not need to be numbered.
 - Determine the path distances and note the time on the page:
   - POIs a short distance apart take one Watch to traverse, a medium distance apart take two Watches, and a long distance apart take three Watches.
   - For Trails add 1 more Watch, and for Wilderness routes add 2 additional Watches.